YinHK-gameDev/unity-learn/art & graphics/textures/Mipmap/README.md

 Unity uses this setting to determine:

--   Which textures to prioritize when assigning resources.
+-   Which textures to **prioritize when assigning resources**.
--   As a mip bias value when choosing a mip level that fits in the memory budget.
+-   As a **mip bias** value when choosing **a mip level that fits in the memory budget**.
 For example, with a priority of 2, the mipmap streaming system tries to use a mipmap two mip levels higher than Textures with a priority of 0.

-Positive numbers give higher priority.
-Valid values range from –128 to 127.
+**Positive numbers give higher priority**.
+Valid values range from **–128 to 127**.

 ### Mip bias